hgeaydem/openshift-virt-labs/docs/workshop/content/validation.md

 version   4.5.2     True        False         17h     Cluster version is 4.5.2
 ~~~

-This cluster is a 4.5.2 deployment and is currently stable (not "progessing").
+This cluster is a 4.5.2 deployment and is currently stable (it not showing as "progessing" still).
 Let's next review the cluster operators and their status.
 We should expect them to all be available and also not "progressing" or "degraded."

 ~~~bash
 $ oc get clusteroperators